BGowera/odin-recipes/README.md

-# odin-recipes
-A simple recipe site made for the odin project
+Simple Recipe page made for the odin project